Awareness of electromagnetic radiation from mobile devices and their possible health impact is growing, and so is the demand for solutions. Those

 Schumann resonance, 7.83 Hertz and their harmonics will have a beneficial effect on your cells and on your health.
 But what happens in a really detrimental environment with high

-no amount of Schumann resonance will help when the environment is truly bad.
+Schumann resonance will help when the environment is truly bad.

 3) Let's take a form of energy that is closer to microwaves: Visible Light.
 Also electromagnetic fields but with a higher frequency than the microwaves used for cell phone

-immediately visible?
+visible?

 4) How about an experiment?
 Most everybody has heard about the elderly lady drying her unfortunate poodle in the microwave oven after he had his bath, and how